Event filters

 Loading

 Discover the best events and make the most of your time in Launceston.
-From spirituality to gaming and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From science to gaming and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Matilda the Musical Jr is a high-energy, heartwarming tale of bravery, clever kids, catchy songs, and standing up to the Trunchbull — fun for all ages!